-Examples of the effects of heterosis in animal breeding
+Now I would like to present some examples of the effects of heterosis in animal breeding

 In cattle, Aberdeen Angus x Hereford crossbreds, known as "Black Baldy", which are very popular in North America, Australia and New Zealand, have higher values for meat traits.
 In addition, this cross is used in heifers in order to obtain calves of smaller size and thus reduce the risk of complications during delivery, which are characteristic of Herefords.
 "Black Baldy" cows also have very good maternal characteristics.